MeghanvdMeer/M.I.N.DLab/join/index.md

 The lab often has openings for PhD students.
 I am also open to collaboratively working on proposals to help fund independent PhD positions through several different programs.

-Further information for doctoral candidates can be found [here] (https://www.auckland.ac.nz/en/students/academic-information/postgraduate-students/doctoral.html).
+Further information for doctoral candidates can be found [here](https://www.auckland.ac.nz/en/students/academic-information/postgraduate-students/doctoral.html).

 If you are interested, please send an email and CV to Ian Kirk (<i.kirk@auckland.ac.nz>).